john-h-kastner/liquid-structures/README.md

 The list itself is stored as `pre`.
 The refinement for `pre` forces the second prefix to be non-empty if the original prefix is not empty.
 The final field, `isPrefix` encodes the actual prefix relationship between `pre` and `f`.
 This is done using an inductive predicate similar to what can be used in Coq.
+To do this in Haskell, LiquidHaskell can be used as a [theorem prover][3] which provides the means for writing such predicates and the ability to construct proofs using the predicates.

 The inductive predicate for prefix has two cases.
 A list can be empty, in which case it is a prefix of every list.
 A list can be non-empty, in which case it is